An order feed is used to send purchase information to TestFreaks in order to trigger pro-active review collection.

 orders-example.com-sv-2020-04-20.xml

-You can also use our Order API to insert and update orders to our system.
+You can also use our Orders API to insert and update orders to our system.

 Is the feed is automatically updated?